When is Ruth Wilson's new drama Mrs Wilson on TV – and what is it about?

 Yes!
 And it hints at lots of drama to come…

-What else do we know about the show, and who else stars?
+What else do we know about the show, and who is in the cast?

 The Affair’s Ruth Wilson, who will lead the all-star cast, is also executive producing the series.